-That’s a staggering, and disheartening, number.
-Granted, some of those may be minor offenses like taking toilet paper from the office.
-But the reality is, people do steal from their employers for one reason or another.
-So, being proactive is vital to your profit margin.
+That’s a staggering and disheartening number.
+While some of those may be minor offenses like taking toilet paper from the office, the reality is people do steal from their employers for one reason or another.
+Being proactive is vital to protecting your profit margin.
 We don’t want to be suspicious and untrusting of everyone, of course.
 However, we also don’t want to wear blindfolds or be naive.
 There is a happy medium to strike.

-Making the people you employ feel valued will also help deter theft.
+Making the people you employ feel valued will also help deter theft in the workplace.
 Employees that feel like they matter, and are a part of things, are less likely to steal from their employers.
-Well compensated staff are also not eager to take chances, as they have more to lose and show more loyalty.
+Well compensated staff are also less eager to take chances, as they have more to lose and show more loyalty.

-*Supervise employees closely and pay attention to inventory, cash, and anything else someone may want to walk away with.
+Another way to make it less tempting for employees stealing from work is to avoid giving them the opportunity.
+Supervise employees closely and pay attention to inventory, cash, and anything else someone may want to walk away with.
 If you have someone that handles your finances (checks, deposits, etc.), always be aware of what’s going out and in.

 This will vary on what type of business you have.
 If you own a retail business, you may see inventory missing and not counted for.
 Other signs are a lot of “no sales” on the register, drawers consistently coming up short (or over) at the end of a shift, and frequent voids.
 Another tip-off is if customers come into your business that will only shop when a certain employee is there.
 This could mean that unauthorized discounts or free products are being given to favorite customers.